 Photo courtesy 401(K)2012 on Flickr

-The following lists should convince you that defaulting on your student loans can lead to overwhelmingly negative consequences.
+The following list of "Consequences and Penalties of Default" should convince you that defaulting on your student loans can lead to overwhelmingly negative consequences.

 Student Loan Default: Consequences and Penalties